margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Think of a celebrity you would like to have dinner with.
+Write a note that just might catch that person's attention enough for him/ her to aggree to the dinner. ##
+It would be amazing to eat dinner with Taylor Swift.
+She's so in touch with the challenges in male-female relationships.

+Dear Taylor,

+You empower and inspire women so much.
+Thank you for your spunka nd expressiveness.
+I would love to eat with you, and learn about your creative process.
+Are you available?

+I appreciate your time.

+Love,
+Margaret

+## Where do you feel most like yourself? ##
+I feel most like myself while driving.
+I pray when I drive, lvoe all of my surroundings, and have good conversations with God.
+I lvoe the sounds of the highway, the interconnections, and the imagery of the country.
+I also feel like myself at home when working in the kitchen, the studio.

 ## In what way do you not fit in with the family you grew up with? ##
 Some of my family members feel more sociable than I feel, but I am grateful to grow more loving and sociable.
 I know God is leading through everything.